-In August 2013, the Compensation Committee engaged an independent compensation advisor, Pearl Meyer & Partners, referred to as PM&P, to advise on compensation matters.
-As a result of the benchmark surveys and evaluation of peer data presented by PM&P, on November 4, 2013, the Compensation Committee adopted a new director compensation plan.
-Effective November 2013, the Chairman of the Board of Directors received cash compensation of \$35,000, which was paid to Charterhouse Equity Partners, LLC.
-Effective January 1, 2014, each director shall receive an annual retainer of \$50,000.
-The Chairman of the Audit Committee shall receive an annual retainer of \$15,000; the Chairman of the Compensation Committee shall receive an annual retainer of \$5,000.
-No payments shall be made for committee member services.
-In accordance with the 2007 Stock Incentive Plan, Messrs.
-Cash, Dircks, Mastaler and Trunfio and Ms. Fitzgerald will also receive a grant of restricted shares of Common Stock as of the first day of the month following our Annual Meeting.
-Each such grant consists of a number of shares of restricted Common Stock equal to approximately \$100,000, based on the closing price of our Common Stock on the date of grant.
-Directors will also be required to hold an amount of the Company's common stock equal to two times the annual cash retainer, which amount may be accumulated over three years.
+In 2016, each independent director received an annual retainer of \$60,000; the Chairman of the Board received an additional annual retainer of \$50,000; the Chairman of the Audit Committee received an additional annual retainer of \$20,000; the Chairman of the Compensation Committee received an additional annual retainer of \$15,000; and the Chairperson of the Governance and Nominating Committee received an additional annual retainer of \$10,000.
+No payments were made for committee member services in 2016.
+In accordance with the 2014 Omnibus Incentive Plan, Messrs.
+Cash, Dircks, Mastaler, Perlberg, Trunfio and Ms. Fitzgerald also received a grant of restricted shares of Common Stock on June 1, 2016, the first day of the month following our Annual Meeting.
+Each such grant consisted of a number of shares of restricted Common Stock equal to approximately \$100,000, based on the closing price of our Common Stock on the date of grant.
+Directors are required to hold an amount of the Company's common stock equal to two times the annual cash retainer, which amount may be accumulated over three years.
+All directors are also reimbursed for the expenses they incur in attending meetings of the Board or Board committees.